ICAEW.com works better with JavaScript enabled.

 Online training file

-Level 4 apprentices will use the online training file to keep a record of their professional development.
+Level 4 apprentices will use the online training file to keep a record of their professional skills.
 This will help them to demonstrate their competence in the required knowledge, skills and behaviours (KSBs) of the apprenticeship.

-The training provider will meet with your student on a quarterly basis to discuss their skills development progress, provide feedback on the steps they have achieved and support them with any further development they may need.
+The training provider will meet with your student on a quarterly basis to discuss their skills progress, provide feedback on the steps they have achieved and support them with any further development they may need.

 Gateway

-ESFA mandates that an apprentice must have passed through Gateway before they can sit the end-point assessment.
+The Department for Education mandates that an apprentice must have passed through Gateway before they can sit the end-point assessment.

 The Gateway is the point at which the employer and tuition provider review their apprentice’s KSBs to see if they have met the minimum requirements of the apprenticeship and are ready to attempt the end-point assessment.